 To allow for clearer interpretation of some of the figures provided in this audit, Map 1 below illustrates the proportion of land each council area covers in the National Park as well as the estimated population size in these respective sections of the Park (based on the 2011 census figure).
-This helps to understand why areas such as Perth and Kinross have low level of completions and allocations.
+This helps to understand why Perth and Kinross council area within the National Park has low level of completions and allocations.
 Figures have been split into council areas to provide the councils with statistics that can contribute to the Housing Needs and Demands Assessments.
 The relevant housing authority prepares a Housing Needs and Demand Assessment (HNDA) and we produced a Population and Housing background paper to summarise the main issues from the HNDAs and used this alongside other data to set the target of 75 new homes.
-All HNDAs have since been updated and we will analyse the outputs of the up-to-date HNDAs as part of the next Local Development Plan review which will be undertaken in 2019.
+All HNDAs have since been updated and we will analyse the outputs of the up-to-date HNDAs as part of the next Local Development Plan review